Dashboard Guide

 Logs are retained for 30 days then automatically deleted.
 This provides a reasonable audit trail while respecting your privacy.

-The Supported Models page lets you browse all available AI models when using LockLLM's proxy in non-BYOK mode.
+The Available Models page lets you browse all available AI models when using LockLLM's proxy.

 Link to section: Browsing ModelsBrowsing Models